friedPotat0/Spam-Scores/README.md

 ![Settings Screenshot](https://raw.githubusercontent.com/friedPotat0/Spam-Scores/master/images/screenshot_settings.jpg)

 The default icon ranges can be changed in the add-on settings in Thunderbird.
+Furthermore individual score ranges can be completely hidden.
+For example, this can be used to show the icon and score only for mails that are spam.
+The detailed rules of any opened mail can still be accessed regardless of this setting.

 ## Translations